Key Takeaways — the entire post in six facts:

 App fatigue isn't a UX inconvenience.
 It is the structural reason the best teaching in India is not finding the right students — and the best students are not finding the right teachers.

 The single-app marketplace experience reverses this entirely.
 One signup.
-One trusted payment surface.
+One trusted payment surface — and in a country where UPI processed over 228 billion transactions worth nearly ₹300 lakh crore in 2025[2], students already expect one frictionless, instantly-trusted way to pay rather than re-binding a card on every isolated app.
 One profile that remembers the student across every educator they consider.
 Real filtering — by exam, subject, language, city, batch size, doubt-solving frequency, rating, price.
+For educators, that single rail is also why choosing the best UPI payment gateway for online courses stops being a per-app integration headache and becomes a structural property of the marketplace itself.

 Key takeaway.
 App fatigue is not a UX inconvenience.
 It is a structural growth limiter for educators.
 The fix is architectural, not cosmetic — a single trusted surface where comparison is actually possible.